Please note that Tapas no longer supports Internet Explorer.

 Nov 14, 2025

 Cain found Claudia near the centre of the room, gathered with Esther, Eve, and Candace.
-Their gowns shimmered like oil in candlelight: blues, silvers, and rose golds, while their hair was coiled with ribbons and pearls.
-The four of them looked like painted angels.

 “Cain!”
-Claudia’s voice carried above the din, bright and warm.
+Claudia’s voice rose above the din.

-He smiled faintly, approaching.
+He smiled gently.

 “You all look beautiful tonight,” Cain said smoothly.

 Candace frowned, twisting a ring around her finger.
-“I don’t understand why she doesn’t just come back to work.
-She needs the money, obviously, or she’ll need to find somewhere else to live.”
+“I really don’t understand why she doesn’t just come back to work.
+She needs the money, obviously, or else she’ll need to find somewhere else to live.”

 Claudia’s smile faltered.
-“She’ll be back soon, right?
+“She’ll be back soon, though, right?
 How long does a black eye even take to heal?”

 He was halfway to the bar when something caught him.